 - Custody Evaluation: In contested cases, the court may order a custody evaluation to assess each parent’s home environment, parenting ability, and relationship with the child.

-- The child’s preference, if they are of sufficient age and maturity.
+- The child’s preference, if they are of sufficient age and maturity to express a reasonable preference.